xEdenx/Docker-boot-scaffold/README.md

-A maven project with Spring-boot , MyBatis .
+A maven project with Spring-boot .
+* MyBatis
+* Swagger2
+* Feign , Ribbon
+* Eureka